SK bioscience Announces Approval of Its Quadrivalent Influenza Vaccine in Indonesia

 SKYCellflu has already been approved in multiple Asian countries, including Malaysia, Thailand, Myanmar, Iran, Singapore, Pakistan, Mongolia, and Brunei.
 Last year, it was granted in Chile, marking its first approval in the South American market.
 SK bioscience plans to pave the way for a full-scale expansion into global export markets.

 Jaeyong Ahn, CEO of SK bioscience, said, "It is very encouraging that our own developed vaccines are receiving approvals worldwide, a significant step for expanding our global export market."
-He added, "We are confident that SK bioscience will continue to grow into a global vaccine brand beyond Korea, as our vaccines, including shingles, chickenpox, and typhoid vaccines, are securing WHO PQ certifications and global approvals one after another."
+He added, "We are confident that SK bioscience continues to grow into a global vaccine brand beyond Korea, as our vaccines, including shingles, chickenpox, and typhoid vaccines, secures WHO PQ certifications and global approvals one after another."

 SK bioscience Communications Team